madebysource/pho-devstack/README.md

 # pho-devstack [![NPM version][npm-image]][npm-url]

 ## Status
-This is an EXPERIMENTAL SOFTWARE!
-Use it at your own risk.
-There will be BREAKING CHANGES and probably no documentation before 1.0, just installation instructions.
+This is software is under development.
+Use it at your own risk and expect some breaking changes.
+There will be no documentation before 1.0, just installation instructions.

 ## Installation